brycewray/eleventy_solo/src/posts/2021/06/beginners-luck-3-adding-zola-starter.md

 tags: post
 title: "Beginner’s luck #3: adding a Zola starter"
 subtitle: "And then there were seven"
 description: "For those interested in a (somewhat) easy take on Hugo, here’s a starter set for you."
 author: Bryce Wray
 date: 2021-06-25T16:50:00-05:00
-#lastmod:
+lastmod: 2021-06-26T10:02:00-05:00
 discussionId: "2021-06-beginners-luck-3-adding-zola-starter"
 featured_image: susan-holt-simpson-H7SCRwU1aiM-unsplash_4608x3072.jpg
 featured_image_width: 4608